msymeonides/Migrate3D/README.md

 ## Contacts

-Contacts will iterate over over all the cells in the dataset comparing their x, y, and z coordinates.
+Contacts will iterate over all the cells in the dataset comparing their x, y, and z coordinates.
 If two cells are closer in these dimensions than the user inputted contact length, it will be recorded as a contact.
-This option reports all contacts, contacts that are not mitotic, contacts that are alive, and a summary of a cell’s contacts.
+This option reports all contacts, contacts that are not mitotic, contacts that are alive, and a summary of each cell’s contacts.

 ### Contacts no Mitosis:

 Contacts are analyzed for mitotic events and filtered out accordingly.
-A mitotic event is denoted as having a Cell ID that is plus or minus one.
+A mitotic event is denoted as having a pair of Cell IDs that are off by plus or minus one from each other.
 This may limit universality of the function.

 ### Contacts no Dead:

-Utilizes the user’s arrest coefficient input to filter contacts.
+Utilizes the user’s arrest coefficient input to filter out contacts that involve "dead" or non-motile cells.

 ### Contact Summary:

 A summary of contact history for each individual cell.
-Per cell, the number of contacts, the total time spent in contact, and the median contact duration.
+Per cell, the number of contacts, the total time spent in contact, and the median contact duration are reported.